 All of the same traffic laws that apply to drivers also apply to motorcycle operators and riders in Nevada.

-However in addition to the traffic laws designated for all motorists, there are a several traffic laws for motorcycles that apply specifically to operators:
+However, in addition to the traffic laws designated for all motorists, there are several traffic laws for motorcycles that apply specifically to operators:

 - You have the right to utilize a complete lane in traffic.

 - You may not ride next to a vehicle in the same lane.

 - You may not pass another vehicle in the same lane.

 - You cannot ride between vehicles traveling alongside one another or stopped vehicles.
 The only exception is for police officers.

 - Motorcycles cannot ride more than two-wide in one lane, and may only do so with the permission of the other motorcycle operator.

 - A motorcycle cannot carry more than one passenger unless the vehicle is approved for such use by the manufacturer.